rdefeo/rdefeo/README.md

 ## Hi there 👋 <img align="right" src="https://komarev.com/ghpvc/?username=rdefeo&color=79C83D&abbreviated=true&label=%F0%9F%91%81+Visitors+%20&base=341" />

+Having fun developing apps for the Flipperzero.
+Check out my apps Quac, Pinball0, and IconEdit!

+Enjoy coding in C, C++, Python, Go, Bash, and more!
 <!--
 **rdefeo/rdefeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.